An insurance adviser is a go-between who deals with insurers to arrange your insurance. They can also help if you need to claim on your insurance.

 Changing your policy or provider needs to be carefully worked through.
 You may gain some benefits (such as a reduced premium) but you need to make sure you won’t also lose some benefits.
 For example, you could have a claim denied that might have been accepted under your original policy.

-When recommending you change from one product to another your adviser must provide a clear and balanced comparison of your existing and new products.
+When recommending you change from one product to another your adviser should be able to explain different options clearly.
 They must explain if the new product is suitable and if it has any exclusions or limitations.

 For example, if you’re changing your life or health insurance, they should tell you if there is any reduction in cover (or no cover) for pre-existing conditions that are covered under your existing insurance.

-If they can’t provide a specific comparison (for example, if they’re not qualified to comment on other providers’ products), ask them to explain this.
+If they can’t provide a specific comparison (for example, if they don’t have the competence, knowledge and skill to comment on other providers’ products), ask them to explain this.
 They should also explain the types of risks involved with changing products so you can investigate this further yourself or get a different opinion if you wish.

 How insurance advisers are paid